lyuts/ebpf_examples/e02_raw_tracepoint/README.md

 };
 ```

+Useful reference: https://github.com/libbpf/libbpf/blob/master/src/libbpf.c#L6684-L6714 maps a program type to the type of the argument it is getting.

 To figure out what these `args` point to we need to look at the definition of the trace event:

 ```bash